nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 <br><br>
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/conf_file.JPG" width="500">

-Once you have modified the conf file, you are ready to have openvpn run at boot-up.
+Once you have modified the conf file, you are ready to have the OpenVpn service run at boot-up.
 In order to run openvpn at startup, you need to add it as a startup service.<br>
 Run the following command: _sudo systemctl enable openvpn_ <br>

 The conf file will be read on startup and VPN will start silently in the background on bootup.

 You are done.
-Reboot the RPI3 _(sudo reboot now)_ and VPN should start running on startup under the covers.
+Reboot the RPI3 _(sudo reboot now)_ and the OpenVpn service should start running on startup under the covers.
 The easiest way to check if VPN is working is to open a browser up in the Desktop and going to: <br>
 https://www.privateinternetaccess.com/